taylorferran/taylor-wiki/README.md

 Basic info page.
-Built on next.js and hosted on vercel.
+Built on next.js and hosted on Vercel.